ibm-cloud-docs/watsonxdata/qhmm_heap_thread.md

 # Heap and thread memory dump
 {: #heap_qhmm}

 Heap and thread dumps allows you to view and identify memory-related usage issues of an engine.
-You can create heap and dump on a request basis with the help of an Administrator.
+You can create heap and dump on a request basis with the help of an administrator.
 After you generate the script, the memory-related diagnostic data will be available in Minio storage.
 {: shortdesc}

 The topic describes the following functions :